amannn/next-intl/examples/example-next-13-with-pages/README.md

 # example-next-13-with-pages

-An example that showcases a basic installation of `next-intl` in a Next.js app that uses both the pages and the new app folder.
+An example that showcases a basic installation of `next-intl` in a Next.js app that uses both the Pages as well as the App Router.

 **Important**: Do not add an `i18n` config to `next.config.js`, as it will cause the `app` directory to be ignored.